 We can provide options for vegetarian, gluten-free, dairy-free, and some other restrictive diets without applying any additional fees.
 However, to cover any increase in costs for more complex needs and requests (such as plant-based or vegan), there may be a supplemental fee ranging from $5-20 per person per day.

 Alcoholic beverages are provided and allowed on Salmon Raft trips.
-To keep things simple for diverse groups, we bring a calculated supply of beer and wine.
+To keep things simple for diverse groups, we bring a calculated, basic supply of beer and wine for our adult guests aged 21+.
 Liquor and other specialty adult beverages are permitted, but must be supplied by our guests.
+We ask that adults who are drinking be respectful of the group, as everyone has different goals for their trip.

-In addition to endless, fresh drinking water, Salmon Raft provides:
+In addition to endless fresh drinking water, Salmon Raft also provides:

 • Coffee (plus cream and sugar options)